Zhou Feng

 Zhou Feng (周凤) is a freestyle wrestler from China.
 She competes in the 75 kg division and won the gold medal in the same division at the 2014 Asian Games.

+She won the gold medal in the women's 68 kg event at the 2022 Asian Games held in Hangzhou, China.
+She defeated Nurzat Nurtaeva of Kyrgyzstan in her gold medal match.